MariedelD/SPOTIFY_EDA_2ECEA_DOMINGO-/README.md

 ```python
 plt.show()
 ```
+### Figure 3.1.
 ![image](https://github.com/user-attachments/assets/9abb3a34-37f7-4498-a0a1-89c8f140ed9c)

-The calculated correlation between danceability and energy shows a positive result, and the visual representation further supports this with a positive slope.
+#### The calculated correlation between danceability and energy shows a positive result, and the visual representation further supports this with a positive slope.
 This suggests that these two elements are interconnected, meaning that the more danceable a track is, the more energy it requires.

 ---
 🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥